kevmyung/chatbot-apps-js/README.md

 │   ├── ...
 ├── public/
 │   ├── ...
+├── py-backend/
+│   ├── app/
+│   │   ├── app.py
+│   │   ├── ...
+│   │   ├── libs/
+│   │   │   ├── ...
+│   │   ├── ...
 ├── package.json
 ├── README.md
 └── SETUP.md
 ```

-### Main Components

-- **app/page.tsx** : This file is the main entry point of the application.
+app/page.tsx : This file is the main entry point of the application.
 It handles the rendering of the main chat interface and incorporates various components and hooks.

-- **app/SettingsPopup.module.css** and **app/ChatInterface.module.css** : These CSS modules provide styling for the settings popup and chat interface respectively.
+app/SettingsPopup.module.css and app/ChatInterface.module.css : These CSS modules provide styling for the settings popup and chat interface respectively.

-- **components/**: : This directory contains reusable React components used throughout the application.
+components/: This directory contains reusable React components used throughout the application.

-- **hooks/** : Custom hooks used to manage state and side effects in the application.
+hooks/ : Custom hooks used to manage state and side effects in the application.

-- **pages/** : Next.js pages directory for defining the application’s routes (defines an API endpoint).
+pages/ : Next.js pages directory for defining the application’s routes (defines an API endpoint).

-- **utils/** : Utility functions and helpers used across the application.
+utils/ : Utility functions and helpers used across the application.

+py-backend/app/app.py : The main entry point for the FastAPI backend, handling API requests and routing.

+py-backend/app/libs/ : Contains custom helper libraries for backend services.

 ## Getting Started